 Regardless, this is definitely something that should not have been happening in the first place and is a design flaw.
 The AJ 34 never had this issue, so I’m hoping they’ll sort this stuff out in the next one.

-Same deadly traction, same consistency no matter the movement, same hassle-free pattern (for the most part) that doesn’t require you to wipe your soles like a maniac.
+Same deadly traction, same consistency no matter the movement, same hassle-free herringbone pattern (for the most part) that doesn’t require you to wipe your soles every two seconds like a maniac.

 Now, for the durability of the outsole – things aren’t as peachy.
 If you’re coming from the Jordan 34, this won’t be a surprise.

-The rubber compound is fairly soft and even though it is very tacky, the pattern will start burning off quicker than on an outdoor-ready shoe with something like XDR rubber or just stronger solid rubber.
+The rubber compound is fairly pliable and even though it is very tacky, the pattern will start burning off quicker than on an outdoor-ready shoe with something like XDR rubber or just stronger solid rubber.